borntofrappe/game-development/00 Pong/Pong 4/README.md

   player2Score = 0
 ```

-- `player1Y` an `player2Y` detail the vertical position of the paddles.
+- `player1Y` an `player2Y` keep track of the vertical position of the paddles.

 ```lua
 function love.load()